dikxak/newspalace/readme.md

 3. Start the localhost
    `npm start`

-After these two process, **parcel** (I have used parcel as module bundler) will start the localhost on port 1234 ([localhost](http://localhost:1234)) and you should be able to see the initial layout of the page.
+After these three process, **parcel** (I have used parcel as module bundler) will start the localhost on port 1234 ([localhost](http://localhost:1234)) and you should be able to see the initial layout of the page.

 ## How to use